Race to find survivors as quake aid pours into Turkey, Syria

 A navy ship docked on Tuesday at the province’s port of Iskenderun, where a hospital collapsed, to transport survivors in need of medical care to a nearby city.
 Thick, black smoke rose from another area of the port, where firefighters have not yet been able to douse a fire that broke out among shipping containers toppled by the earthquake.

-The affected area in Syria is divided between government-controlled territory and the country’s last opposition-held enclave, which is surrounded by Russian-backed government forces.
-Turkey is home to millions of refugees from the Syrian civil war.

-The rebel-held enclave is packed with some 4 million people displaced from other parts of the country by the war.
-Many live in buildings that were already damaged by military bombardments.

-Erdogan said the total number of deaths in Turkey had passed 3,500, with some 22,000 people injured.
+Turkey’s emergency management agency said the total number of deaths in the country had passed 3,700, with some 22,000 people injured.

 The death toll in government-held areas of Syria climbed over 800, with some 1,400 injured, according to the Health Ministry.
 The country’s rebel-held northwest also saw at least 800 die, according to the White Helmets, the emergency organization leading rescue operations, with more than 2,200 injured.